Neil Sedaka: Steppin' Out

 Later in 1976, Sedaka released a third and final album with Elton John's label The Rocket Record Company, Steppin' Out.
-The first single, "Love in the Shadows," was an uncharacteristically solid rock song featuring a scorching guitar solo.
-While it peaked at No. 16 on the Hot 100, it was the first of his three "comeback" albums' debut singles not to hit No. 1—or even the Top 10.
+The first single, "Love in the Shadows", was an uncharacteristically solid rock song featuring a scorching guitar solo.
+While it peaked at No. 16 on the Hot 100, it was the first of his three "comeback" albums' debut singles not to hit No. 1, or even the Top 10.
 The second single was the album's title track, once again featuring Elton on uncredited backing vocals.
 While it cracked the Top 40 (peaking at No. 36), it also marked the beginning of a slowdown in Sedaka's music sales and radio play, not unlike what he experienced in 1964 when The Beatles and the British Invasion arrived.
 Sedaka subsequently left Rocket and signed with Elektra Records.

 Sedaka met John again several times after his departure from Rocket, and he described their meetings as "cordial, but cold".
 The ice eventually thawed, however, and in the foreword to Sedaka's 2013 biography, John wrote of their friendship in glowing and positive terms.

 Late 1970s

 Transition from Rocket to Elektra

-Sedaka recorded four albums for Elektra Records: A Song (which produced the adult contemporary hits "Alone at Last" and a recording of "Amarillo"), All You Need Is the Music, In the Pocket and Neil Sedaka Now.
+Sedaka recorded four albums for Elektra Records: A Song (which produced the adult contemporary hits "Alone at Last" and a recording of "Amarillo"), All You Need Is the Music, In the Pocket, and Neil Sedaka Now.
 The only top-40 pop hit to emerge from the Elektra records, as well as Sedaka's last to date, was "Should've Never Let You Go", a duet between Sedaka and his daughter Dara, which had appeared on In the Pocket in 1980.

-Reissue of RCA-era recordings
+Reissue of RCA Victor recordings

-Throughout the 1970s, Sedaka's former record company, RCA, reissued his 1960s-era songs on compilation LPs on the RCA Victor and RCA Camden labels.
-Sedaka released a final album of new material with RCA, consisting of a live concert he gave in Sydney.
-The album was released on the RCA International label in Australia and Europe as Neil Sedaka On Stage in 1974.
+Throughout the 1970s, RCA Records, Sedaka's former label, reissued his 1960s recordings on compilation LPs on the RCA Victor and budget RCA Camden labels.
+Sedaka released a final album of new material for RCA, consisting of a live concert he gave in Sydney.
+In 1974, the album was issued by RCA in Australia and Europe as Neil Sedaka On Stage.

 1980s

 Mac Sedaka, Neil's father, died on June 6, 1981, of metastatic colon cancer; Neil was at his bedside singing his father's favorite song, Sedaka's 1965 song "Pictures From The Past", when his father briefly awoke from his coma before his death.
 Sedaka re-recorded the song that same year.

 Sedaka left Elektra and signed with Curb Records.
-Sedaka recorded two albums on the Curb label – Come See About Me, a covers album, in 1983 and The Good Times in 1986.
+Sedaka recorded two albums on the Curb label – Come See About Me, an album of cover versions of songs, in 1983 and The Good Times in 1986.
 Neither of these albums fared well on the charts or in terms of sales, with only modest success for the singles that were released from them (another duet with Dara, a cover of "Your Precious Love", reached the adult contemporary charts); Sedaka left Curb in 1986.